 3D ”capped delts” are one of the characteristics defining modern fitness models.
-Those guys give extra attention to this body part because when wide canon delts are combined with a small waist, you have a recipe for an extraordinary V-taper, which is what those models desire.
+Those guys give extra attention to this body part because the union between a small waist and cannon shoulders results in an extraordinary V-taper.

-They want to create the so-called classic look – small waist coupled with a wide back and three-dimensional shoulders.
-This way models appear bigger and freakier compared to the average person on the street that has a reverse V-taper formed by massive fat cell accumulation.
-Thus, a pronounced V-taper is a way of saying: ”I lift.
+Physique wise, the goal of the modern fitness models is to recreate the so-called classic look – a small waist coupled with a wide back and three-dimensional shoulders.
+This combination results in a freaky appearance in comparison to the average person on the street that has a reverse V-taper acquired through an accumulation of fat cells.
+Thus, a pronounced V-taper is a way of saying ”I lift.
 Come at me, bro!”.

-Question is, can you get those otherworldly 3D delts without using drugs that destroy your balls, hair and make you stay awake at night?
+The question is – can you get those otherworldly 3D deltoids without using drugs that destroy your endocrine system and age your face?

-In order to acquire ”capped delts”, you need to develop the side deltoid, which is a really small muscle consisting of 2/3 slow twitch fibers.
+To acquire ”capped delts”, you need to develop the side deltoid which is a really small muscle consisting of 2/3 slow twitch fibers.
 This basically means that the sucker was not built for hypertrophy in the first place.

-Besides, many compound exercises such as overhead presses and handstand push-ups work that muscle a lot.
-Therefore, if you are doing similar exercises, you don’t really benefit much from lateral raises with pink dumbbells.
-The burn that you feel from similar play means nothing as far as muscle growth is concerned.
+Besides, many compound exercises like the overhead press and the handstand push-up work the muscle in a hardcore fashion.
+Therefore, if you are doing similar exercises, you don’t really benefit that much from lateral raises with pink dumbbells.
+The burn that you feel means nothing as far as muscle growth is concerned.
 Nothing.

 The best overall direct shoulder exercise is still the standing overhead barbell press.
-It’s an exercise that allows you to program it very precisely, and if you do the movement correctly and flare your elbows a little during the middle phase, it places even more stress on the mid deltoids.
-Many people claim that the overhead press is only a front deltoid exercise, because their form sucks and turn the movement into a standing incline bench press.
-This way the front deltoids always end up doing even more work.
+If you do the movement correctly and flare your elbows a little during the middle phase, it will hit the middle deltoids hard.
+Many people claim that the overhead press is only a front deltoid exercise because their form sucks and turn the movement into a standing incline bench press.
+This way the front deltoids end up doing even more work.

-In general, all variations of the overhead press are fine as long as you progress.
+In general, all variations of the overhead press are fine as long as you can do them without pain.
 However, I think that the classic standing version has a few benefits that are hard to overlook:

 My answer would be yes.
 The overhead press will get you to your deltoid potential.
 I consider all other shoulder exercises copies and fillers.
 The overhead press is the king of shoulder training, at least for me.

-Conclusion: You can build some decent shoulders with overhead presses, pushing exercises and back training naturally.
+Conclusion: You can build decent shoulders with overhead presses, pushing exercises and back training naturally.
 A good example would be Eugen Sandow.
-During his era overhead pressing was the thing, and he did a lot of it.
+During his era, overhead pressing was the thing, and he did a lot of it.
 His shoulders look pretty round to me.

 According to many, the drugs that made the modern shoulder look possible are Equipoise, Masteron and Trenbolone.
 The last one (tren) is the steroid responsible for the appearance of the aesthetic YOLO (you only live once) kids like Zyzz.